Neanderthal/Neanderthal.github.io/README.md

 This document outlines how to update, deploy and check statistics for our site.

 ## Updating Site Content
-1. Modify content files in the `content/` directory
+1. Modify site files directly in the project root
 2. Run the site generator:
 ```bash
 quarto render content/